 Some of my work has an aspect of photo-realism using traditional painting techniques, if I want to paint what I see to a point, but also how the place feels.
 The soft chalky warmth of terracotta Manchester bricks, or the hard, cold, glinting granite of an Aberdonian wall.
 Water reflections intrigue me, and I enjoy observing the different surface textures on a lake or canal.

 Other works are more abstract or expressive as I prefer to experiment with more than one style.
 I am also influenced by printed artwork – although I have not printed before, I often work in block colours, which resemble screen print, focussing purely on the balance of colour in a landscape or scene.

 Tracey Hollis Rowe

-I am a Contemporary British Landscape Artist based in the North West UK, whose main subject is Wild Places and Landscapes.
-My compositions are created from memory, using expressive gestural marks to build layers, texture, negative spaces and form.
-Intuitive mark making with palette knives and tools, using paints and mediums that are then manipulated until an image emerges.
+My compositions are from memory using expressive gestural marks to build layers, texture, negative space and form.
+Intuitive mark making using paints and mediums that are then manipulated with various tools until an image before emerges.